- What are the benefits of Medical Devices Integration Software?

 With the software integration, it is possible to receive an entire patient records report with not just collected but analyzed data from all the monitors and devices.
 It is beneficial in a matter of time, and also provides common medical devices with modern functions.

-For instance, usually, all the information that was obtained by the medical devices, for examples, such as EKG machines or vital signs monitors, was “locked” inside the device.
+For instance, usually, all the information that was obtained by the medical devices, for example, such as EKG machines or vital signs monitors, was “locked” inside the device.
 It slowed all the processes down making simple things complicated.
 In such a way all the documentation was done manually, then transformed into full reports, including all the indexes, and only after that it was possible to have a full picture of the patients’ data.

-However, a patient care device integration inside the hospital network would allow the staff to skip the routine and useless procedure and replace them with the automatized connectivity of the devices.
+However, a patient care device integration inside the hospital network would allow the staff to skip the routine and useless procedures and replace them with the automatized connectivity of the devices.
 It not only allows us to collect all the data from the machines but also might work as alarm triggers if anything goes wrong with the patient’s records to guarantee patient safety.
 For example, there can be alarms for tracking the heart rate of the patient.

 Other examples of medical devices integration can include: